Park and Shop (game)

-Park and Shop was a popular board game sold by the Milton-Bradley Company of Springfield, MA.
+Park and Shop was a board game sold by the Milton-Bradley Company of Springfield, MA.
 Developed shortly after World War II, it has similarities to Monopoly in that the game’s genesis is based on a city in the United States, in this case, Allentown, PA.
-The game was designed “For ages 7 to adult” and was advertised as “The Nation’s Traffic Game Sensation.”
+The game was designed “For ages 5 to adult” and was advertised as “The Nation’s Traffic Game Sensation.”

 Origins

 Park and Shop has its roots in the “Park & Shop” concept, developed in Allentown as a way to bring people into the Central Business and Shopping District.
 In 1947, Donald Miller, Allentown businessman and former owner of The Morning Call newspaper worked with other businessmen to create a way to bring crowds back to downtown Allentown after the war.
 Park & Shop (the concept) was based on the then-novel idea that shoppers who got their parking ticket validated at a store could park free at nearby parking lots.
 Initially, four lots were created; eventually, there were 25 parking lots.
 Older buildings and homes in the area that were no longer in use were torn down to create the lots.
 During the 1950s, the concept was known as the "Allentown Plan" and was copied across the nation in other cities looking to boost downtown activity.